 For discretionary issues/topics identified either by the CPUC or CAEECC where a new Working Group or Ad Hoc Workshop is proposed and after the opportunity of sharing of perspectives of CAEECC Members, at least 2/3 of CAEECC Member organizations agree that CAEECC should take on, and for a Working Group at least 1/3 of CAEECC Member organizations plan to participate (no minimum participation for Ad Hoc Workshops).
 (This rule does not cover topics taken on by CAEECC Subcommittees).

-for Each New Topic
+Prospectus for Each New Topic

 For any new major topic undertaken by the CAEECC, facilitator and Co-Chair (in consultation w/ED) should develop a prospectus including: